nsg-ethz/Sustainable-Computing-Taxonomy/taxonomy-description.md

 Some agents are always present: without users, computing systems serve no purpose; without developers and engineers, they would not exist.
 Others may only be relevant in specific contexts.
 At the same time, the same or other agents may also play a role in mitigating these problems.

-Agents may cause problems if they are either
+Agents may cause problems if they are either:

 |Term|Description|
 |:---|:---|